9dots/tech-and-tape/coder/level-3/lesson-plans/lesson-2.md

 - [ ] **Explain** Navigator
   >> "Navigators, you are responsible for the overall plan for the program.
 Guide the Writer and keep track of what your program is doing."
-  - "Navigators, take the pixelbots challenges and pixelbot cutout and put them in front of you."
+  - "Navigators, take the pixelBots challenges and pixelbot cutout and put them in front of you."

 - [ ] **Assign** Writers
   >>"Partners, you are the writers.
 Take a pencil, coding paper, and grid paper."